 Children who leave school early must present a note from home to request an early dismissal or the parent must notify the front office via email or a phone call.
 All pupils must be signed-out of school through the main office.
 Pupils will not be released to anyone other than the parent/guardian or designee approved by the parent or guardian.
-Pupils who attend school less than four (4) hours will be recorded as absent.
+Pupils who attend school less than four (4) hours will be recorded as absent with an incomplete day.